RunawayFromMeBby/Data-Science-Salary-Analysis/README.md

 For our first analysis, we looked at how company size affects average salary

 We began by defining small, medium, and large companies in terms of number of employees.
-We define small companies as having 1-200 employees, medium companies as having 201-1000 employees,and large companies as having 1001-10000+ employees
+We define small companies as having 1-200 employees, medium companies as having 201-1000 employees,and large companies as having 1001-10000+ employees.

 We created a new ‘Size Category’ column in our dataframe and created a boxplot to get a more detailed data distribution comparison between the company sizes.
 The boxplot revealed that the data for medium sized companies contained a lot of outliers.

 If we ignore the outliers and just look at the box and whiskers, the median average salaries for small/large company sizes are relatively the same, and medium sized companies have a slightly lower median average salary.